ory/sdk/clients/kratos/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
-    String id = "id_example"; // String | ID must be set to the ID of identity you want to get List<String> includeCredential = Arrays.asList(); // List<String> | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token. try {
+    String id = "id_example"; // String | ID must be set to the ID of identity you want to get List<String> includeCredential = Arrays.asList(); // List<String> | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available. try {
       Identity result = apiInstance.getIdentity(id, includeCredential);
       System.out.println(result);